-Sichuan Fermented Black Beans (Douchi)
+Sichuan Fermented Black Beans (Preserved Soybeans, Douchi)

 Fermented black soybeans are called douchi, but we just like to call them umami bombs, since they pack so much flavor in such a little bean.
 They are a fixture of Cantonese cuisine, but also beloved in Sichuan, where they are made in a different style and result in a different texture and taste.
-These are made by our partner Sichuan Pixian Douban Co., which is famous for its fermented fava bean paste (doubanjiang) but has also applied its fermentation expertise to Sichuan-style preserved soybeans.
+These are made by our partner Sichuan Pixian Douban Co., which is famous for its fermented broad bean paste (doubanjiang) but has also applied its fermentation expertise to Sichuan-style preserved soybeans.
 Although it has a large modern factory, the company still makes all its douchi the traditional way—in sealed earthen crocks that sit outside and absorb and react to the changing seasons (see photo).

 Size: 300 grams (10.5 ounces)